Subscribe to Blog via Email

 - Lactose tolerance test.
 Two hours after drinking a liquid that contains high levels of lactose, you’ll undergo blood tests to measure the amount of glucose in your bloodstream.
 If your glucose level doesn’t rise, it means your body isn’t properly digesting and absorbing the lactose-filled drink.

-Interestingly, some medical sites suggest similar tests for SIBO and the symptoms of SIBO and Lactose Intolerance are also very similar.
+Interestingly, some medical sites suggest similar tests for SIBO and IBS as the symptoms of SIBO, IBS and Lactose Intolerance are also very similar.

 What can you do about it?